OutSystems/docs-support/src/error/inbl/inbl-api-00050.md

 ---
-summary:
+summary: This is an automated message returned by the external system The session ID or OAuth token used has expired or is invalid.
+The response body contains the message and errorCode.
 tags:
-en_title: OS-INBL-API-00050
 ---

-# OS-INBL-API-00050 - This is an automated message returned by the external system: The session ID or OAuth token used has expired or is invalid.
-The response body contains the message and errorCode.
+# OS-INBL-API-00050

 ## Error message